Aditya Thackeray, You Little Boy, You

 And instead of ignoring them like a normal boy, you get all Peter Pan about it and put a blowtorch to good use.
 No, really, think about it.
 The only people who’re actually reading Such A Long Journey right now are English Lit students, their professors and some four invigilators employed by Bombay (whoops, Bombay) University.
 Your little book-burning party is going to make a lot more than these thirty-five people buy a copy.
 Ask Salman Rushdie, nothing helped the book sales of The Moor’s Last Sigh more than your grand-dad calling for a ban on it.

 So the only possible motivation for this could’ve been that little Aditya wants to play with the big boys.
 Fancy ourselves a youth leader, do we?
 See, that’s the trouble with you Thackerays.
 You think the only way to be a leader is to lead people into doing things of mind-numbing stupidity.
 Hitler had followers, you know.
-So did Stalin and Mussolini and Mao, possibly even Marie Antoinette.
+So did Stalin and Mussolini and Mao.
 Having followers doesn’t make you a good leader.
-It’s what they follow you into.
+It’s what they follow you into that does it.

 Your great-grand-dad got Brahmins beaten up.
 Your grand-dad did the same with South Indians.
 Your uncle’s picking on North Indians and your poor, poor dad is desperately trying to prove that he is genetically a Thackeray, but what to do, there aren’t many people left to beat up.